rsandz/joplin-calendar/README.md

 # Features

 - The plugin contains a calendar and a notes list.
-- Clicking on a calendar date shows the notes created on that date.
+- Clicking on a calendar date shows the notes created or updated on that date.
+  - Showing updated notes can be disabled in the settings.
 - Navigate to the notes by clicking on the titles in the notes list.

 > **Info**
 > The create date for a note can be manually change by clicking on the "🛈" button.

 - Calendar dates have dots beneath them indicating the number of notes written on that day.

   - Each dot represents 2 notes created, up to a maximum of 4 dots.

+- When holding the `ctrl` key, button icons may change and will instead do the following:
+  - Clicking on the calendar buttons will move between years.
+  - Clicking on the note list buttons will move between days with notes.

 ## Keyboard Shortcuts